DECODING

 Writing Templates

-Writing templates, like Structural Organizers, break down the writing process into steps.
-They help with brainstorming and organizing ideas by either outlining a process for students to follow or a graphic organizer with process instruction and support.
+Writing templates, like structural organizers, break down the writing process into steps by outlining a process for students to follow.

 Most students spend very little time planning and/or at the prewriting stage, and this can be encouraged by writing templates